 Last year, Royal Enfield confirmed that it has started working on electric motorcycles.
-However, this electric Classic that we have come across is an EV Royal Enfield may never launch.
+However, the electric Royal Enfield Photon may never launch.

-Called the Photon, this 200 kg electric motorcycle is based on a Royal Enfield Classic 500 which, by the way, is no longer on sale in India.
+This 200kg electric motorcycle 200 is based on a Royal Enfield Classic 500 which, by the way, is no longer on sale in India.
 It has been transformed into an electric bike by a UK-based company called Electric Classic Cars, which usually does such conversions for cars.

 The Photon has a large battery pack with 3D printed panels for pleasing aesthetics.
 Inside the battery pack are 2.5 kWh Li-ion LG Chem batteries.
 The electric Royal Enfield Classic has a 13 kW water-cooled electric motor which has been mounted on the rear wheel hub.
 Consequently, the usual chain or belt drive is absent in this electric motorcycle.
 The electric motor drives the rear wheel directly and thus, reduces unnecessary frictional losses and eliminates chain or belt noises.
 Electric Classic Cars hasn’t revealed the power or torque numbers.